enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/jobs/engineapi.rst

     Enqueues a new execution request.
 This is asynchronous - it returns as soon as the request was posted.

     Equivalent to :meth:`JqmClient.enqueue`, but where the parameters are given directly instead of using a :class:`JobRequest` instance.
-    This is due to the class loader proxying magic.
+    This is a little ugly but necessary due to the underlying class loader proxying magic.

 .. method:: JobManager.enqueueSync(String applicationName, String user, String mail, String sessionId, String application, String module, String keyword1, String keyword2, String keyword3, Map<String, String> parameters) -> int